HazemMuhammad96/FWD-NaturalLanguageProcessor/README.md

 to run the app in the Production mode.\
 Open [http://localhost:8081](http://localhost:8081) to view it in the browser.

+You can also run the test scripts using
 ```
 npm run test
 ```

-to run the test scripts